-Glass Percussion Instruments by Elaine Miles
+Glass Percussion Instruments by glass artist, Elaine Miles

-Katie is a member of several performing groups including NewBorn Trio, a glass percussion ensemble that was recently commissioned by BAM to create a sound-score for the play "Sleep" based on a short story by Murakami; Sofie Salonika, a hybrid Sephardic music ensemble with an emphasis on new arrangements and improvisation; and The Ukuladies!, an all-female, bawdy ukulele band equipped with tap dancer and too many instruments and props to name.
+Katie is a member of several performing ensembles including NewBorn Trio, a glass percussion ensemble that was recently commissioned by BAM to create a sound-score for the play "Sleep" based on a short story by Murakami; Sofie Salonika, a hybrid Sephardic music ensemble with an emphasis on new arrangements and improvisation; and The Ukuladies!, an all-female, bawdy ukulele band equipped with tap dancer and too many instruments and props to name.

 Katie's work in the world of sound and music is inspired by the ideas and practices found in Deep Listening, Acoustic Ecology, free improvisation, a compassionate discourse of ideas, and all the musical drones of the world.

 Katie is an associate professor of Music Therapy at SUNY, New Paltz, and encourages her students to see their work in the world as an agent for positive change by connecting to each other through music and sound.